londelec/leandcxmlman/source/sections/LogfileMain.rst

 .. field-list-table:: Event logfile columns
    :class: table table-condensed table-bordered longtable
+   :name: tabid-EventLogColumns
    :spec: |C{0.12}|S{0.88}|
    :header-rows: 1

    * :attr,15: Column
      :desc,85: Description

    * :attr:	Time
      :desc:	Internal time when the event was received.
-Summer Time [SU] flag may be added to the time stamp.
+Summer Time [:lemonobgtext:`SU`] flag may be added to the time stamp.

    * :attr:	Info
      :desc:	Type of the event.
-See table :numref:`docref-EventLogInfoTypes` for description.
+See :numref:`tabid-EventLogInfoTypes` for description.

    * :attr:	Type
      :desc:	ASDU typeID of the message.

-   * :attr:     ASDUadr
+   * :attr:	CAA
-     :desc:     Common Address of ASDU [CAA].
+     :desc:	Common Address of ASDU [:lemonobgtext:`CAA`].

    * :attr:	InfAddr
-     :desc:     Information object address [IOA].
+     :desc:	Information object address [:lemonobgtext:`IOA`].

    * :attr:	Value
      :desc:	Value of the event.
 Decoded Floating point and Integer analog values can be easily distinguished by presence of a decimal point.
 		Decimal point is only used for Floating point values, Integers doesn't have it.
 		Status information has 4 or 2 states (i.e. ON, OFF, INTER, INDET) which are shown depending on single or double message type.
-		In case of control command decimal value of command qualifier including additional information (e.g. [Short pulse]) is shown in this column.
+		In case of control command decimal value of command qualifier including additional information (e.g. [:lemonobgtext:`Short Pulse`]) is shown in this column.

    * :attr:	QualHex
      :desc:	Hexadecimal value of the object qualifier.

+   * :attr:	Quality
+     :desc:	| Quality flags of the DI/AI objects and [:lemonobgtext:`Qualifier Of Command`] values.
+This column can have the follwing values:
+		| GOOD - No quality flags are set
+		| IV - [:lemonobgtext:`INVALID`]
+		| NT - [:lemonobgtext:`NOT TOPICAL`]
+		| SB - [:lemonobgtext:`SUBSTITUTED`]
+		| BL - [:lemonobgtext:`BLOCKED`]
+		| OV - [:lemonobgtext:`OVERFLOW`] (AI only)
+		| NODEF - [:lemonobgtext:`No additional definition`] (DO only)
+		| SHORT - [:lemonobgtext:`Short Pulse Duration`] (DO only)
+		| LONG - [:lemonobgtext:`Long Pulse Duration`] (DO only)
+		| PERS - [:lemonobgtext:`Persistent Output`] (DO only)

    * :attr:	TimeTag
      :desc:	Time-tag of the event as received/sent to peer station.
 This column is populated only if event message has a time-tag.
 Summer Time [SU] flag may be added to the time tag.

    * :attr:	Description
      :desc:	Additional information on the command execution progress.

-.. _docref-EventLogInfoTypes:

 .. field-list-table:: Event logfile Info types
    :class: table table-condensed table-bordered longtable
+   :name: tabid-EventLogInfoTypes
    :spec: |C{0.14}|S{0.86}|
    :header-rows: 1

    * :attr,15: Info
      :desc,85: Description

    * :attr:	>CMD
      :desc:	Received control or setpoint command in the context of Slave protocol instance.
 Received confirmation or termination in the context of Master protocol instance.

    * :attr:	<CMD
      :desc:	Sent control or setpoint command in the context of Master protocol instance.
 Sent confirmation or termination in the context of Slave protocol instance.

    * :attr:	>CMDN
      :desc:	Received negative confirmation or termination, only applies to Master protocol instances.

    * :attr:	<CMDN
      :desc:	Sent negative confirmation or termination, only applies to Slave protocol instances.

    * :attr:	>CMDERR
      :desc:	Received control or setpoint command validation failed, command is immediately rejected, only applies to Slave protocol instances.

    * :attr:	CMD
      :desc:	Additional information on command execution progress.

    * :attr:	CMDERR
      :desc:	Internal error occurred while command being processed.
 Please contact vendor if this type of error appears.

    * :attr:	SPNTDI
      :desc:	Spontaneous status information (DI Event).

    * :attr:	DI
      :desc:	Static status information (e.g. as a response to General Interrogation).

    * :attr:	SPNTAI
      :desc:	Spontaneous analog information (AI Event).

    * :attr:	AI
      :desc:	Static analog information (e.g. as a response to General Interrogation).

    * :attr:	AICYC
      :desc:	Cyclic/periodic analog information.

    * :attr:	AIBSCN
      :desc:	Background scan analog information.

    * :attr:	ERR
      :desc:	Internal error.
 Please contact vendor if this type of error appears.